Kissi people: History

-According to The Peoples of Africa, Kissi tradition considers that before the seventeenth century they inhabited the Upper Niger region.
-Supposedly they lived south of the Futa Jallon until the Yalunka people expelled them.
+According to The Peoples of Africa, Kissi tradition considers that before the seventeenth century, they inhabited the Upper Niger region.
+Supposedly, they lived south of the Futa Jallon until the Yalunka people expelled them.
 After 1600, they migrated westward, expelling the Limbas in their march, but were under constant threat from the Kurankos.

 Resistance to French conquest by Kissi Kaba Keita

 In Guinea, the Kissi warrior Kissi Kaba Keita managed to unite many Kissi chiefdoms under his reign and resist French conquest for many years.
 Before French attacks, he had rallied the Kurankos of Morige and the Leles of Yombiro.
 When the French arrived in 1892, he had to let the relatively autonomous chiefs of the respective areas defend themselves.
 Due to the French's technological superiority, Kissi Kaba resorted mainly to guerilla tactics, thus delaying their conquest of his kingdom.
-Still, by 1893 he realized that his resistance would fail and subjected himself to the French, who then recognized him as chief of the northern Kissi territory.
-However, his relationship with the French gradually worsened, which led to them appointing his rivals in a number of his chiefdoms, and eventually to his execution in Siguiri.
+Still, by 1893, he realized that his resistance would fail and subjected himself to the French, who recognized him as chief of the northern Kissi territory.
+However, his relationship with the French gradually worsened, leading to them appointing his rivals in several of his chiefdoms and eventually to his execution in Siguiri.

-Economy

-The Kissi are primarily farmers.
-Rice, their staple crop, is grown on most hillsides and in low, swampy areas.
-Other crops include peanuts, cotton, corn, bananas, potatoes, and melons.
-Beans, tomatoes, onions, and peppers are grown in small vegetable gardens, and coffee raised as a cash crop.
-Most of the farmers also raise some livestock.

-Agricultural work, such as sowing, weeding, and harvesting, is shared equally by the men and women.
-Additional responsibilities for the men include hunting, fishing, and clearing land.
-The women's duties involve caring for the small vegetable gardens, tending to the chickens, trading in the local markets, and doing some fishing.
-Boys tend to livestock, which is usually cattle and goats.
-Cows are considered valuable animals, not for their milk, but as religious sacrifices.